Bisonnn/CannbisLover-/README.md

 - Allow the use, to enter his own informations to predict him thanx to a form the form would have standardize the user's informations
 - Try on other drugs

+## Conclusion :
+- A wide dataset, that allowed us to improve our anlyse skills
+- A feel of regret due to the lack of time in this semester's end